Find out about leave for a family emergency or death

 The (ESA) includes the following people as family members for family responsibility leave or bereavement leave:

-- your spouse, including a common-law or same-sex partner
+- your spouse, including a common-law partner

 - your child or spouse's child, including a stepchild or foster child